mslinn/sbt-ethereum-docs/gitbook/tasks.md

 ### `ethInvokeConstant`
 This task makes a call to a constant function, consulting only the local copy of the blockchain.
 It burns no Ether and returns the latest available result.
-It does not cost gas and runs more quickly than running it via [ethInvokeTransaction](#ethinvoketransaction).
+It does not cost gas and runs more quickly than running it via [ethTransactionInvoke](#ethinvoketransaction).
 Sample usage:
 ```sbtshell
 > ethInvokeConstant 0x019e39e4c8c46034b1c0da2d26f99cc6a1ae941b asdf 1234